iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___3.9.0/report.md

 > Need tracking info, not just links, app is absolutely no need to have<br> :date: __2020-05-11 10:34:51__

 > Daily check in suddenly stopped working<br> :date: __2020-04-29 23:12:54__

-> Can someone tell me how this app was already to go as fast as March 30?
-Telus can't even get my optik tv app right and they have all the money in the world.
-So how can the gov have one that works so quickly ?<br> :date: __2020-04-28 06:08:24__